Keegan-Humphrey/Simulation-Inhomogeneous-Ground/README.md

 Executables - contains all compiled executables in the run, and a script to generate the macro file with a random 8 digit seed.

 RowData - contains all RowData.out files for the run, as well as ClusterAnalysis.py and Plot.py which process the data and plots it.

+Training - end of the data flow.
+Visulaise the data using Plot.py and train a SGD algorithm to distinguish between runs with and without the Ubox present using Classify.py.